-Due to provolone’s popularity and heritage unique to the region of Val Padana, the ingredients added to provolone are the magic to creating it’s unique flavours and characteristics.
+Due to provolone’s popularity and heritage unique to the region of Val Padana, the ingredients added to provolone is the magic to creating it’s unique flavors and characteristics.

 Once this process is done, the provolone cheese is strung up for the maturing process.
 The maturing process will then last for a minimum of two months before being sent off to the shops.